NilPointer-Software/bdfd-wiki/src/guides/botStatus.md

 # Bot Status
-You can set custom rich presence to your bot through in-app.
+Here, you will learn how to setup custom bot status & activity.

+## Status
+To setup custom status,
 - Select your bot.
+- Go to `Status` tab and click gear icon `⚙️` at top-right corner.
+- Toggle on *"Enable bot presence"*.
+- In *"Bot status"*, choose your preferred bot presence _(i.e `Online`, `Idle`, `Invisible` etc.)_
+- In *"Interval amount"*, set a custom interval duration.
+It is the _x_ seconds your bot status will be refreshed _(Minimum interval duration is 12 seconds while maximum is 600 seconds)_.

+    > 📝 If you have multiple bot status activities, it will switch to next status instead of refreshing current status.

+## Activity
+> ⚠️ You need to toggle on `Enable bot presence` in *"Bot status settings"* in order to show activity.

+To set custom rich presence,
+- Select your bot.
 - Go to `Status` tab and click `Add new entry`.
 - Choose activity type _(i.e `PLAYING`, `STREAMING`, `LISTENING` etc.)_ in *"Status prefix"* dropdown selection.
 - In *"Status"*, type any text which you want to display in bot status.
-Additionally, you can also use some bdfd functions in bot status.
+Additionally, you can also use some bdfd [functions](#available-functions) in bot status.
 - *"Status details"* is just a text for you.
 It won't display anywhere.
 - Now, save the changes.